lu4nm3/scala-lessons/src/main/scala/_0_basics/lesson0_4_classes_traits_objects.md

 ```

 The `sealed` keywords prevents a class/trait from being extended outside of the file they are defined in which means
 that the types listed are the only possible instances of the base type.
+In this case you can think of the "operation" of
+the algebra as the act of extending your trait with all of the possible types you want to define.

 ##### Product Type

 A product type in Scala is represented as a case class whose constructor is used to create all possible concrete
 instances of the type.
+In this case, the constructor is the "operation" that creates new instances of our type using
+other types.

 For example: